MJoergen/x16-nexys4ddr/log.md

 I've been experimenting with git submodules, and the 65C02 CPU has now been split off into a separate repository at [https://github.com/MJoergen/65c02](https://github.com/MJoergen/65c02).

+## 2020-02-10
+So I've been working on the YM2151 implementation for some time now.
+One thing I found out is that the FPGA is connected to a low-pass filter around 15 kHz, which works surprisingly well.
+That is, when the FPGA outputs a PWM signal at a constant rate of approximately 24.4 kHz.
+I tried implementing a PDM signal instead, but the waveform was distorted in a way I didn't understand.
+So I went back to PWM, and the YM2151 can now generate a pure sine wave.
+Analyzing the generated output in audacity shows no distortion at all!

+I'm now working on getting the envelope generator to work, and after that I want to add multiple channels.